jeetsukumaran/DendroPy/doc/source/tutorial/createtrees.rst

 Taxon Management
 ================
-Every time an independent :class:`~dendropy.dataobject.tree.Tree` object is created, by default a new :class:`~dendropy.dataobject.taxon.TaxonSet` object is created and associated with the :class:`~dendropy.dataobject.tree.Tree.
+Every time an independent :class:`~dendropy.dataobject.tree.Tree` object is created, by default a new :class:`~dendropy.dataobject.taxon.TaxonSet` object is created and associated with the :class:`~dendropy.dataobject.tree.Tree`.
 This means that if two :class:`~dendropy.dataobject.tree.Tree` objects are independentally created, even if from the same data source, they will reference distinct sets of :class:`~dendropy.dataobject.taxon.Taxon` objects (though the labels might be the same).
 Consider the following::